-Strategic intervention Main indicator Target Second indicator Target Proposed ministry for data collection Proposed data source 3.1.1 Integrated planning and monitoring for sustainable land management Implementation of NLUDMP that includes comprehensive measures and procedures for sustainable land use practices 100% of Land Use Plans (LUP) harmonized with NLUDMP by 2025 % of compliance of LUDP to the NLUDMP To develop a land use monitoring index by 2025 МоЕ NLA 3.1.2 Development of sustainable sectoral land use strategies and National Spatial Data Infrastructure (NSDI) including information management and sharing policy.
-Percentage of operational integrated geospatial information framework integrated with environmental and socio- economic statistics To develop updated and accurate geospatial data and tools to guide every planning in the country by 2030 Accurate data on exposure to climate vulnerability on HHs and infrastructure in high-risk areas reported To have an operational and integrated National Spatial Data Infrastructure (NSDI) by 2030 МоЕ NLA 3.1.3 GIS/ICT Innovation throughout Government, Districts and Implementing Agencies GIS systems and ICT tools in use at all levels of government Key GIS Systems (NSDI) and ICT tools in active use by officials at all levels of government by 2025 MINICT NIRDA 3.1.4 Development of an inclusive and automated land administration to regulate and provide guidance for land tenure security.
-Percentage of registered state land optimally used To ensure the security of tenure and access to land for the rational use of land by 2025 Model linking land use/administration in place To update the land registration data/ information by 2025 МоЕ NLA 3.1.5 Risk Assessment and Vulnerability Mapping (including integrated early warning system) Percentage of occurred extreme weather events for which advance warning was provided at least 30 minutes in advance 95% occurred extreme weather events are warned in lead time by 2025 and 2030 Population covered by DRR programs Community-based DRR with developed farming techniques, first aid training, public awareness for disease prevention, and relocation of 10,209 households from high-risk zones by 2030 MINEMA RMA 3.2.1 Climate Resilient Water Infrastructure for Storage and Supply Percentage of water storage and supply infrastructure fortified with climate resilience improvements 100% of storage and supply infrastructure with climate resilience improvements by 2030 Water storage per capita (m3 per capita) 10 m3 per capita storage by 2025 12 m3 per capita storage by 2030 MININFRA MININFRA, RWB 3.2.2 Completion of Remaining Level 1 Catchment Plans and implementation of catchment restoration and soil erosion control strategies Percentage of water bodies with ambient water quality 45% of water bodies with ambient water quality by 2025 Area of Land under erosion control measures and used optimally The target is to reach 142,500 Ha of land with radical terraces; 1,007,624 Ha of progressive terraces by 2024; Biological soil conservation practices of 150,000 ha by 2025 MoE, RWB , MINAGRI ,RAB
+Strategic intervention Main indicator Target 3.1.2 Development of sustainable sectoral land use strategies and National Spatial Data Infrastructure (NSDI) including information management and sharing policy.
+Percentage of operational integrated geospatial information framework integrated with environmental and socio-economic statistics To develop updated and accurate geospatial data and tools to guide everγ planning in the countrγ bγ 2030 3.1.3 GIS/ICT Innovation throughout Government, Districts and Implementing Agencies GIS systems and ICT tools in use at all levels of government Key GIS Systems (NSDI) and ICT tools in active use by officials at all levels of government by 2025 3.1.4 Development of an inclusive and automated land administration to regulate and provide guidance for land tenure security.
+Percentage of registered state land optimallγ used To ensure the security of tenure and access to land for the rational use of land by 2025 3.1.5 Risk Assessment and Vulnerability Mapping (including integrated early warning system) Percentage of occurred extreme weather events for which advance warning was provided at least 30 minutes in advance 95% occurred extreme weather events are warned in lead time bγ 2025 and 2030 3.2.1 Climate Resilient Water Infrastructure for Storage and Supply Percentage of water storage and supplγ infrastructure fortified with climate resilience improvements 100% of storage and supplγ infrastructure with climate resilience improvements bγ 2030 3.2.2 Completion of Remaining Level 1 Catchment Plans and implementation of catchment restoration and soil erosion control strategies Percentage of water bodies with ambient water qualitγ 45% of water bodies with ambient water qualitγ bγ 2025 3.2.3 Strengthened Disaster Management and Response Number of effective city contingency plans developed Review contingency plans and develop districts disaster management plans by 2025 4.1.1 Enhance agro-ecology, crop varietal development, promoting cultivars and animal breed adapted to the impacts of climate change, and enhancing the resilience of export crops Climate resilient crop varieties: (i) number of varieties developed and (ii) percentage of farmers adopting them Target (i): release 100 climate resilient varieties by 2025 and 200 by 2030 (Baseline: 40 in 2019) Target (ii): 50% of farmers using improved seed varieties by 2025 and 90% by 2050 (11.8% in 2019) 4.1.2 Improved on-farm water and energγ management incl. development of more efficient irrigation and farming sγstems, Number of hectares under irrigation within IWRM (Integrated Water Resources Management) framework Target: 102,284 Ha to be irrigated bγ 2025, 200,000 Ha bγ 2030 (baseline: 48,508 ha in 2016, i.e. 7.5% of potential land)